marwanelgharbawy/ma-restaurant/README.md

 # Ma-Restaurant

-A fictional full-stack application, featuring OOP backend design.
+A full-stack web application for a fictional restaurant, featuring OOP backend design.